What is Prater's Mill Country Fair?

 Parking is Free

-Our parking lots are in fact part hayfields, so this is not a trip to the mall.
+Our parking lots are hayfields, so this is not a trip to the mall.
+You may think where you want to go is a good spot, it may be mud or sink hole or worse.
 We have roped off driveways and bus stops to give the lot some structure.
 Free shuttle buses run constantly from the fair grounds to designated points in each parking lot.
 Each bus stop has its own color.
 Remember the color to get back to the same stop.
 Buses cannot drop off or pick up outside of these designated areas for safety reasons.

 RVs and buses park in a special lot up on the hill.